Teen Resume Examples, Templates, & Guide

 • Helped with inventory organization and stocking merchandise.

-You may include various optional resume sections on your teen resume, especially if you do not have formal work experience.
+You can include optional resume sections on your teen resume, which is especially helpful if you don’t have formal work experience.
+Here are a few examples:

-• Extracurricular Activities: Include clubs, sports teams or school organizations that demonstrate leadership, teamwork or other relevant skills.
+• Extracurricular activities: Include clubs, sports teams, or school organizations that demonstrate leadership skills, teamwork, or other relevant abilities.

-• Personal Projects: Highlight independent projects, such as creating a blog, coding an app or organizing a charity event.
+• Personal projects: Highlight relevant projects, such as creating a blog, coding an app, or organizing a charity event.

 Tips for Creating a Strong Teen Resume